 - Scholars conducting research on the history of the churches during the Holocaust

 - Scholars who study the intersections of religion and genocide

 - Leaders and members of all faith communities

-The Center for Advanced Holocaust Studies works actively with the Council of Centers on Jewish-Christian Relations (external link) and other interfaith organizations.
-The Center’s program partners include many member seminaries in the Association of Theological Schools as well as leaders of all faiths, and it is a Related Scholarly Organization of the American Academy of Religion (external link).
+The Mandel Center works actively with the Council of Centers on Jewish-Christian Relations (external link) and other interfaith organizations.
+The Mandel Center’s program partners include many member seminaries in the Association of Theological Schools as well as leaders of all faiths, and it is a Related Scholarly Organization of the American Academy of Religion (external link).

 For more information, please contact: